Varuneshag/Simple-Restaurant-webpage/README.md

 Hey There,

-I have tried to created very Simple Restarant Webpage
+I have tried to created Simple Restarant Webpage

 Using: HTML, CSS, JavaScript, Bootstrap